Home

 Manatal Review

 First is its affordability.
 With competitive pricing and a generous 14-day free trial, any team can easily explore Manatal.
-Navigating the software is simple, and we particularly appreciate the drag-and-drop-enabled pipelines, making organizing applicants easier.
+Navigating the software is dead simple so if you’re familiar with how an ATS functions, you’ll likely need minimal training to get used to Manatal.
+Read the self-help knowledge base, and you’ll be good to go.
+Organizing applicants is especially easy, thanks to the drag-and-drop-enabled pipelines.

 Manatal Customers